OhioLINK Fall 2025 OER Course Redesign Mini-Grants

 What: OhioLINK Affordable Learning has dedicated funding to help faculty learn more about using openly-licensed or other affordable course content for their high-enrollment courses.
 With this funding, we are offering OER Course Redesign Mini-Grants.

 Who: Any full-time or part-time faculty from OhioLINK member institutions interested in learning more about teaching with OER is eligible to apply.
 If your application is selected, you will receive a $650 stipend for participating once all the requirements have been met.
-We are offering up to 30 course redesign mini-grants depending on interest and number of applicants who meet the criteria.
+We are offering up to 30 course redesign mini-grants each semester depending on interest and number of applicants who meet the criteria.

-When: The program will be held between October 30th and November 21st, 2023 and will require a commitment of approximately 4-8 hours of asynchronous work.
+When: The program will be held between November 3rd, 2025 and November 25th, 2025 and will require a commitment of approximately 4-8 hours of asynchronous work.
 It can be completed online, and will also require a synchronous Zoom discussion session.

-Deadline to apply: October 2nd, 2023
+Deadline to apply: October 3rd, 2025

 Application is simple: